MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/monitor-query-readme.md

 The same logs query can be executed across multiple Log Analytics workspaces.
 In addition to the Kusto query, the following parameters are required:

-- `workspace_id` - The first (primary) workspace ID.
+- `workspace_id` - The first (primary) workspace ID
 - `additional_workspaces` - A list of workspaces, excluding the workspace provided in the `workspace_id` parameter.
-The parameter's list items may consist of the following identifier formats:
+The parameter's list items can consist of the following identifier formats:
   - Qualified workspace names
   - Workspace IDs
   - Azure resource IDs